ml-archive/readme/Documentation/how-to-firebase-cloud-message.md

 Note: iOS already truncate them earlier (around 110 chars)

+__We highly recommend using both title & body, but body is option__

 You can either use the notification object in firebase sdk or use the APNS / Android specific objects